TheNoim/project-sitnu/README.md

 ### TestFlight

-You can test the app until I release this on the App Store via TestFlight: [TestFlight Link](https://testflight.apple.com/join/g6eNWUlW)
+You can test the app until I release this on the App Store via [TestFlight](https://testflight.apple.com/join/g6eNWUlW)

 ### Supported complications